MinKim14/LifeLink-AI/README.md

   <br>
 </h2>
 # LifeLinkAI
-<br> Time flies, and we often lose track of our daily activities.
-However, keeping a daily diary is cumbersome, making automatic recognition essential.
-Life Link AI provides a solution with seamless AI interaction through motion. <br>
+<br> Sensor - Motion - Text <br>

-Life Link AI is a cutting-edge app designed to effortlessly capture and summarize your daily life using motion sensors in your smartwatch.
-Our innovative app offers a range of functionalities to ensure you never miss a moment.
+Life Link AI is a cutting-edge app designed to capture motion and to generate text.

 ## Table of Contents